An illustration with social media icons.

 Back in 2002, LinkedIn turned the business world on its head.
-Almost overnight, it became possible to connect with just about any working professional, across any industry, and from any location.
+Almost overnight, it became possible to connect with just about any working professional, across any industry, from any location.
+With the advent of LinkedIn Recruiter and the InMail messaging system, recruiters could proactively target candidates, instead of passively waiting for candidates to find them.

-Recruiters, in other words, get punished if they can’t hit LinkedIn’s hard-to-achieve requirements.
 On top of that, elite technical talent has largely grown weary of LinkedIn InMails, which often deliver more spam than actual enticing offers.
 The best players in the industry expect to be treated as such, and they prefer to be hand-picked.

 7 alternatives to LinkedIn InMail

-Here are seven strategies that will reduce or eliminate your reliance on InMail:
+Here are seven strategies that will reduce or eliminate your reliance on InMail.

 1. Build trust with your contacts